wendwarge/Fab-Academy-2018/pre_academy.md

 - learn some fusion 360 and copy someone else's pressfit kit from a previous year.
 Evaluate that person's documentation and decide whether you would do it differently & how.
 Is it the layout of the website, the style of writing, too many images/not enough images etc. Use a pre-existing [grasshopper definition](http://www.co-de-it.com/wordpress/code/grasshopper-code) such as Seamless Pattern and adjust it, then print it out.

-Throughout these activities, they must take screenshots and photos & videos of each other doing interesting fabby things and upload them to a shared folder because they can use all of this in their fab Academy documentation.
+Throughout these activities, they will develop the habit of taking screenshots and photos & videos of each other doing interesting fabby things and uploading them to a shared folder because they can use all of this in their Fab Academy documentation.
 Of course.
 And also, it's a good habit to start early... #fablabuae #fabacademy2018 etc.

 ### For next week, have you: